www.gisti.org/asylum-in-france

 You will be declared on the run (“en fuite” in French) if you missed one or more appointments at the prefecture, the Ofii, with the police or at the airport.
 Recently, more and more people are said to be “on the run”.This happens as soon as the asylum application is submitted because the prefectures have been assigning more asylum seekers to house arrest, which implies asylum seekers are obliged to sign in regularly at a police station.
 In addition, the appointment letters for the prefectures are sometimes written in such frightening terms (“appointment at the expulsion office, come with your luggage, go to the border police office in order for execution of the transfer”) that asylum seekers are afraid to go...and are declared to be “on the run”.

-If you are declared to be “on the run” and either you do not challenge this or you lose your court case, France will only become responsible for your asylum request 18 months later.
+If you are declared to be “on the run” and either you do not challenge this or you lose your appeal, France will only become responsible for your asylum request 18 months later.
 Thus, you will have to wait 18 months to be able to apply for asylum again in France.

 If you are declared to be “on the run” the Ofii will stop giving you the ADA allowance.
-Regarding accomodation, it depends on each housing center: some will try to keep you as long as possible and some will not hesitate to kick you out.
-After 18 months, you can return directly to the Guda to submit your asylum application in France.
-The Ofii may refuse to provide you with material reception conditions.
-In this case, contact an association to see if you can challenge this decision.
+Regarding accommodation, it depends on each housing center: some will try to keep you as long as possible and some will not hesitate to kick you out.

 E. Consequences for your asylum request